'Iti noa ana, he pito mata'

 The whakataukī reminds me that knowledge and wisdom are passed down through generations from our tūpuna (ancestors), like the tree that passes its energy and nourishment to the flower.

-Like te ao māori, the māori world, yoga also has a form of whakapapa…- a genealogy or family tree, with knowledge passed from the elders of the tradition down to students - the next generation.
+Like te ao māori, the māori world, yoga also has a form of whakapapa…- a lineage, with knowledge passed from the elders of the tradition down to students - the next generation.

 In past blogs I have talked about the importance of practice, however, one crucial element of your journey is your teacher.